-EARTH MONTH JUNK MAIL PERMISSION FORM
+JUNK MAIL PERMISSION FORM

-My student, , has my permission to bring junk mail - such as unsolicited offers, coupons, flyers or catalogs - to school for a classroom project vill be used in class and that I am responsible for nal information (name, address, phone, etc.).
-Parent/Guardian signature Nate
+My student, , has my permission to bring junk mail - such as unsolicited offers, coupons, flyers or catalogs - to school for a classroom project.

+I understand that these materials will be used in class and that I am responsible for removing or marking out any personal information (name, address, phone, etc.).

+Parent/Guardian signature